vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

 without as much as an utterance from my part.

 Now I'm on the bus back.
-I missed my second meeting because I was strapped for time and I have the police to thank for this.
+I missed my second meeting because I was strapped for time and I have my friends at the police to thank for this.
 Perhaps I shouldn't generalize, I had three officers to thank who made an educated guess that I had a high chance of turning up a trafficking.
-The friendly bus drivers who I am coincidentally being driven back to Amsterdam by mentioned that the police was probably tipped off by someone, so I guess I just became a victim of a tip.
+The friendly bus drivers who are coincidentally driving me back to Amsterdam mentioned that the police was probably tipped off by someone, so I guess I just became a victim of a tip.
 When I inquired to the reason or motivation for taking me to the station the female officer basically responded with a lousy "I smelled weed on the bus".
-So much for _probably cause_.
-No canines were present but her trained nostrils were qualified enough to raise red flags while walking through a bus from Amsterdam about the presence of weed present or past at a location.
+So much for _probable cause_.
+No canines were present but her olfactoric finesse were developed enough to raise red flags while walking through a bus from Amsterdam about the presence of weed present or past at a location.

 I still understand that the police does its job, but during the experience I felt an intense hatred for the office.
-After a multitude of such experiences it is very easy to imagine that the parties subjected to such treatment develop an enduring hatred for the office and everything associated to it.
-I guess the sense of being powerless is one of the many very frustrating things about this ordeal.
+After a multitude of such experiences it isn't far-fetched to imagine that the parties subjected to such treatment develop an enduring hatred for the office and everything associated to it.
+I guess the idea of being powerless is one of the many very frustrating things about this ordeal.
 Can I blame people for disliking the police if many of their experiences are as negative as the one I've had and probably often even worse [^1]?

-I often believed that discrimination and treatment by the police is not so bad, but I just realized that **I do not have the right** to blatantly broadcast such utterances until I have been through a comparable experience.
-Many of my not so richly colored friends feel differently about some of these topics because they hardly run into experiences like these.
-Not at the frequency that different looking folks go through such experiences.
+I often marginalized the impact of discrimination and treatment by the police, but I just realized that **I do not have the right** to blatantly broadcast any utterances pertaining such topics until I have been through a comparable experience.
+Many of my not so richly colored friends feel differently about some of these topics because they hardly run into experiences like thesei -- not at the frequency that different looking folks endure such experiences.
 One cannot possibly be expected to fully understand the gravity of that which their richly colored peers experience if they cannot relate to it.
 I often am discriminated against in one form or the other.
 I brush it off and move on.
-I believe it keeps me from becoming bitter and cynical about the world, but I am also slowly realizing that ignoring it also unfair to me as it keeps me from facing facts.
+I believe it keeps me from becoming bitter and cynical about the world, but I am also slowly realizing that ignoring reality is unfair as well since it harms objective interpretation.

 Now I am slowly beginning to realize that it does something to me as a person.
 The once carefree David is now cautious and on guard in some situations, a natural response when in a rather hostile environment but a sad place to have